 Start by calling the manufacturer to find out if they will accept returns, some do.
 The next best thing is to throw the product in the trash to prevent the beads from entering the water environment.
 You can use the remaining cleanser itself by straining it through a paper filter to separate the beads.
 Finally, there are many substitutes such as, bamboo stem, oats, sugar, and jojoba seeds already on the market.

 A priority needs to be increasing the availability of genuinely biodegradable or compostable packaging materials.
 Switching to recyclable packaging that does not rely on the petroleum industry is a good first step - glass, paper, cardboard, steel, and aluminum.
 Plastic packaging has to go!
 Recycling plastic is a decent option, but it's not enough.

 Biodegradable polymer substitutes for traditional plastic are developing.
 Several bio-based and biodegradable polymers such as polylactic acid (PLA), polyhydroxyalkanoates (PHA), and polysaccharides are available.

-In the next 5 years, we hope to see more plastic alternatives that are truly better and not just greenwashing.
+In the next 5 years, we hope to see more plastic alternatives and anti-plastic activism that are not just greenwashing.
 Cooperation among researchers and industries will drive the cosmetic sector toward being more ecological and contributing to saving our environment.